1968 Kansas City, Missouri, riot

 Riot following the assassination of Martin Luther King Jr.

-The 1968 Kansas City riot occurred in Kansas City, Missouri, in April 1968.
+The 1968 Kansas City riot occurred in April 1968.
 Kansas City became one of 37 cities in the United States to be the subject of rioting after the assassination of Martin Luther King Jr. The rioting in Kansas City did not erupt on April 4, like other cities of the United States affected directly by the assassination, but rather on April 9 after local events within the city.

 Background

 Thursday, April 4

 Following King's assassination, Kansas City was engulfed in "more an atmosphere of stunned shock than a real threat of violence".
 A prominent Black minister held a meeting that evening to plan for a memorial march.

 Friday, April 5

 On the morning of April 5, leaders of the Kansas City Black community met with representatives of the Kansas City, Missouri, Police Department (KCPD) to approve a memorial march tentatively planned for Sunday, April 7.
 In Kansas City, Kansas, a meeting of students, police, and community leaders was held and then an impromptu march was spearheaded by high school students on Friday, April 5.
 Between 1,500 and 2,000 are estimated to have participated in this peaceful march, which ended with addresses from Kansas City, Kansas Mayor Joseph H. McDowell and other officials at Kansas City, Kansas, City Hall.
 That evening, Kansas City, Missouri, Police Chief Clarence M. Kelley returned to Kansas City and implemented a riot control alert.